Mining: Ancient Egypt

 Ancient Egyptians mined malachite at Maadi.
 At first, Egyptians used the bright green malachite stones for ornamentations and pottery.
-Later, between 2613 and 2494 BC, large building projects required expeditions abroad to the area of Wadi Maghareh in order to secure minerals and other resources not available in Egypt itself.
+Later, between 2613 and 2494 BC, large building projects required expeditions abroad to the Wadi Maghareh region to secure minerals and other resources not available in Egypt itself.
 Quarries for turquoise and copper were also found at Wadi Hammamat, Tura, Aswan and various other Nubian sites, on the Sinai Peninsula, and at Timna.
 Quarries for gypsum were found at the Umm el-Sawwan site; gypsum was used to make funerary items for private tombs.
-Other minerals mined in Egypt from the Old Kingdom (2649-2134 BC) until the Roman Period (30 BC-AD 395) including granite, sandstone, limestone, basalt, travertine, gneiss, galena, and amethyst.
+Other minerals mined in Egypt from the Old Kingdom (2649–2134 BC) until the Roman Period (30 BC-AD 395) including granite, sandstone, limestone, basalt, travertine, gneiss, galena, and amethyst.

 Mining in Egypt occurred in the earliest dynasties.
-The gold mines of Nubia were among the largest and most extensive of any in Ancient Egypt.
+The gold mines of Nubia were among the most extensive of any in Ancient Egypt.
 These mines are described by the Greek author Diodorus Siculus, who mentions fire-setting as one method used to break down the hard rock holding the gold.
 One of the complexes is shown in one of the earliest known mining maps.
 The miners crushed the ore and ground it to a fine powder before washing the powder for the gold dust known as the dry and wet attachment processes.